Orange-OpenSource/ods-android/docs/components/NavigationDrawers.md

             text = "label3"
         )
     ),
-    drawerState = rememberDrawerState(DrawerValue.Closed),// or rememberDrawerState(DrawerValue.Open)
+    drawerState = rememberDrawerState(DrawerValue.Closed), // or rememberDrawerState(DrawerValue.Open)
 ) {
-    // The content of the rest of the UI
+    // Put here the rest of the UI content
 }
 ```